Joint supplements are a way to slow down or possibly even reverse the damage and pain caused by degenerative changes in your joints as you get older.

 Arthro-7 is a joint supplement that provides a mixture of compounds intended to improve joint health, but it’s lacking in substance.

 For instance, it does not include chondroitin, one of the basic ingredients for the most effective joint health supplements.
-Further, its active ingredients are mixed into a “proprietary blend” that obscures the actual amount of each ingredient, so it’s impossible to tell how much glucosamine you are getting, or any other ingredient for that matter.
+Further, its active ingredients are mixed into a “proprietary blend” that obscures the actual amount of each ingredient.

 While it’s been favorably reviewed, there are much better alternatives on the market.